 The main function of heat is to help our body to relax and comfort itself.
 It helps our muscles to stretch and relieves the pressure.
 Thermotherapy is effective for dull pain which can be associated with different causes (here is the list):

-Actually, there are many kinds of pain which can be relieved by thermotherapy, but those are most likely to happen and the easiest to treat.
+There are many kinds of pain which can be relieved by thermotherapy, but those are most likely to happen and the easiest to treat.
 Of course, you have to remember that severe pains should not be treated by heating.
 Don’t use heat therapy for treating appendicitis pain or 2nd-degree burns – ice is much more relevant in these cases.

 Sometimes even professional doctors can’t confidently draw a line between when your body just feels damaged or is damaged for real.
 Everything is not simply white and black – in several cases, pain can exist in a gray area between these two categories.
 Let me show you what I mean with the simplest example – how to define whether you have muscle “knots” or muscle strains.
-A strain is physical damage when there is a rip in your muscle.
+A strain is a physical damage when there is a rip in your muscle.
 On the other side, a “knot” or a trigger point often means a micro-spasm.
 The severity of “knots” and strains matter, but even if the strain is minor, you can’t treat it with heat, while severe “knot” pain can be normally treated with heat.
 If your pain is not severe but you are not quite sure whether it’s a strain or a knot, you can try some heating and see if your pain improves.
 If we are talking about back pain, you can also use heat – but again – make sure that you are not dealing with a strain.
 Actually, in most cases, heating works much better than icing for back pain.

 There are two main types of heating treatments: systemic and local.
 Of course, there are many more subtypes, but these two are the general ones.
-By local heating they usually mean heating that is specifically applied to a specific place or part of a body.
+By local heating, they usually mean heating that is specifically applied to a specific place or part of a body.
 For example, when you treat a leg pain with a heating pad, or a bottle full of hot water or a heated bean bag, you apply local heating.
 Systemic heating is warming of the entire body (with a hot bath or shower).
 Geniani heating pads are fast, efficient and reusable.
 They are soft and pleasant to use, but more importantly – Geniani heating pads have a moist heat function.
 Another good thing is that they have many settings – so you can regulate the temperature for different treatments (105 – 140 ⁰ F).

 There are two options for heat therapy: moist heat and dry heat.